php-fig/fig-standards/proposed/http-client/http-client-meta.md

 ### Background

 The HTTP client PSR has been inspired and created by the [php-http team](https://github.com/orgs/php-http/people).
 Back in 2015 they created HTTPlug which was an interface for HTTP clients.
-They wanted an abstraction for third party libraries to rely on so nobody had to rely on Guzzle/Buzz directly.
+They wanted an abstraction that third party libraries can use to not rely on a specific HTTP client implementation like Guzzle 5, Guzzle 6 or Buzz.
 A stable version was tagged in January 2016 and the project became widely popular short there after.
 With over 3 million downloads the next two years it was time to convert this "de-facto" standard into a real PSR.

 ## People